shayonj/pg_flo/README.md

   --rules-config /path/to/rules-config.yaml
 ```

-## Supported Sinks
+## Supported Destinations

 `pg_flo` supports various sink types (destinations) for streaming data changes.
-You can read more about the supported Sinks and the interface [here](pkg/sinks/README.md).
+You can read more about the supported Sinks with examples and the interface [here](pkg/sinks/README.md).

+## How it Works

+You can read about how the tool works briefly here [here](internal/how-it-works.md).

 ## Development